What a difference a year makes.

 Mr. Market Is A Believer

 Data center owners and operators have benefited from the explosive growth in data creation.
-Top performers besides Digital year to date include: DuPont Fabros (NYSE: DFT), QTS Realty Trust (NYSE: QTS) and global interconnection leader Equinix, Inc. (NASDAQ: EQIX).
+Top performers besides Digital year-to-date include: DuPont Fabros DFT, QTS Realty Trust QTS and global interconnection leader Equinix, Inc. EQIX.

 Meta-trends like cloud computing, solution outsourcing and exponential wireless data creation bode well for future growth in this high-tech REIT sector.